 As a major funder of services for children with special health care needs, Medicaid is a significant (75%) source of primary or secondary coverage for the majority of Blythedale’s patients.

 Consistent with its mission and federal and State requirements (Public Health Law 2807(k)(9-a)), Blythedale has developed guidelines that delineate the circumstances and procedures under which free or reduced cost care is available.
-(See Appendix 2 for Blythedale’s Financial Assistance Policies and Procedures.)
-These guidelines are made available to all families upon registration, and Hospital staff provide counseling as necessary.
+These guidelines are made available to all families upon registration, and Hospital staff provides counseling as necessary.
 Patients are also notified of Blythedale’s Charity Care policies through notices on the Hospital’s website and posters in English and Spanish in the Hospital’s lobby and in patient registration and waiting areas.
 Interpretation services are available for patients needing information in languages other than English.

 Click here to view Community Health Planning Meetings, the Planning Committee and the Stakeholders Health Planning Summit Participants.

 Click here to view the Charity Policy and Procedure.